-The patients were excluded based on
+The patients were excluded based on the criteria listed below:

-- - With pathological fractures due to tumors, osteomalacia - With chronic diseases such as diabetes mellitus, immune suppressed disease or corticosteroid user. - With psychological or mental problems that may increase anxiety.
+- With pathological fractures due to tumors, osteomalacia - With chronic diseases such as diabetes mellitus, immune suppressed disease or corticosteroid user. - With psychological or mental problems that may increase anxiety.

 Instruments for data collection: